-SUDDENLY SINGLE CAN BE SUDDENLY MORE.
+SUDDENLY SINGLE CAN BE SUDDENLY OVERWHELMING.
 LET US HELP!

 When you lose someone either through their passing or divorce you feel lost, hurt and anxious.
-These are normal human emotions, and certainly taking over the responsibilities of your financial management can be unsettling and cause more stress.
-At times like this it's helpful to relish the reality that you have friends, are not alone, and there is both hope and help.
+These are normal, human emotions.
+Yet experiencing the loss and feeling of greater uncertainty need not be exacerbated by being at a loss about your finances.
+At times like this remember the reality is that you still have friends and are not alone.
+Most people have empathy and compassion and want to help & console.

-Working as your fiduciary advisor, ProActive can help by providing guidance through the financial and legal red tape organizing, notifying and inventorying assets and liabilities for the Executor/Executrix while presenting a financial accounting to your attorney who will work the estate through the legal probate/trust process.
+ProActive Advisors operates under a fiduciary standard of care.
+We guide you through the financial and legal red tape notifying beneficiaries, heirs and creditors, organizing and inventorying assets & liabilities for the Executor/Executrix while presenting a financial accounting to your attorney who will work the estate through the legal probate/trust process.
+Assets with designated beneficiaries (life, insurance, annuities, retirement plans, jointly owned property) bypass probate and estates under \$15,000 in Kentucky are not subject to probate.